SiddharthFX/links/README.md

 ## Deployment

-This project can be deployed to any static site hosting service (e.g., Vercel, Netlify, GitHub Pages) by building the project:
+This project can be deployed to any static site hosting service (e.g., Vercel, Netlify, GitHub Pages) by building the project:!

 ```bash
 npm run build